tpoisot/CP-SDM/reviews/aer-1-reviews.typ

 30-32: Prediction uncertainty can also arise from uncertainty about the predictors themselves (e.g. errors in climate variables, which are important ), but those not accounted for in conformal -> point of discussion?

-#response[this is correct - this point has been added to the conclusion section.]
+#response[This is correct - this point has been added to the conclusion section.]

 40-41: yes, but bootstrap uses all the data for the training and prediction, while conformal is deprived from the calibration part of data, a problem to discuss for rare species?

-#response[TK this is only partially correct.
+#response[This is only partially correct.
 Methods like cross-conformal prediction apply, essentially, cross-validation to the identification of the threshold.
 This was already cited in the manuscript.
-I think that it is too early to introduce this nuance here, and as the point is covered later on, I have made no changes to the manuscript at this specific place.]
+I think that it is too early to introduce this nuance here, and as the point is covered later on, I have made no changes to the manuscript at this specific place.
+I now added references to specific recent articles that show that re-using calibration data is valid for CP.]

 41: "built-in methods" what do you mean?

-#response[this has been changed to "methods that are specific to a particular classification algorithm".
+#response[This has been changed to "methods that are specific to a particular classification algorithm".
 I thank the reviewer for pointing out the confusing formulation.]

 54: "is not a measure of variability coming through the distribution of data" -> I don't understand this statement, could you developp?
 In my understanding, conformal sets implicitely capture the probabilistic distribution of the data conditionally to predictors, which is needed to guarantee coverage.
 This is in line with your next sentence, so I guess it's just a misleading formulation.